 The Länsförsäkringar Bank Group is subject to the sector rules under the Capital Requirements Directive CRD 2013/36/EU and the Regulation CRR (EU) 575/2013, and provides information about the risks to which the institution is exposed in the document Risk and capital management Länsförsäkringar Bank AB, which is why no additional commentary on these matters is presented in this report.
-The Länsförsäkringar Bank Group's capital requirements are specified by type of risk in the right-hand graph in figure C(3).
+The Läns-

 Länsförsäkringar Liv is operated in accordance with mutual principles and is not consolidated in the Länsförsäkringar AB insurance group.
-The solvency capital requirements for risks in Länsförsäkringar Liv are included in the Group's solvency capital requirements in accordance with the deduction and aggregation method, with the consent of Finansinspektionen.
+The solvency capital requirements for risks in Länsförsäkringar Liv are included in the Länsförsäkringar AB Group's solvency capital requirements in accordance with the deduction and aggregation method, with the consent of Finansinspektionen.
 Länsförsäkringar Liv's capital requirements are specified by type of risk in the left-hand graph in figure C(3).

-Figure C(3): Capital requirements in Länsförsäkringar Liv and Länsförsäkringar Bank specified by type of 31 Dec 2019
+Figure C(3): Capital requirements in Länsförsäkringar Liv and Länsförsäkringar Bank specified by type of risk, 31 Dec 2020 the Parent Company Länsförsäkringar AB and the insurance subsidiaries Länsförsäkringar Sak, Agria, Länsförsäkringar Gruppliv and Länsförsäkringar Fondliv.

 General commentary on the risk profile for Länsförsäkringar AB and its consolidated insurance subsidiaries is presented below.
-Länsförsäkringar AB and its consolidated insurance subsidiaries include the Parent Company Länsförsäkringar AB and the insurance subsidiaries Länsförsäkringar Sak, Agria, Länsförsäkringar Gruppliv and Länsförsäkringar Fondliv.
-More detailed information about the risk profile of Agria is provided in the solo report which is presented after this group-level report.
+Länsförsäkringar AB and its consolidated insurance subsidiaries include

-C.1 Underwriting risk3)
+C.1 Underwriting risk10

-Underwriting risk (referred to below as "insurance risk") refers to the risk of loss or negative change in the value of underwriting liabilities due to incorrect tariffs and provisions assumptions.
-The Länsförsäkringar AB Group's insurance risk includes non-life insurance risk, life-assurance and health-insurance risks that arise in insurance subsidiaries.
+Underwriting risk ("insurance risk" below) refers to the risk of losses arising due to a negative deviation in technical provisions or the valuation of the insurance commitment.
+The group's insurance risk includes non-life insurance risk, life-assurance and health-insurance risks that arise in insurance subsidiaries.

 - Non-life insurance risk refers to the risk of losses arising due to claims costs being higher than expected.
-Non-life insurance risk also includes cyber insurance risk. - Life-assurance risk refers to the risk of losses in connection with the insurance of a specific person's life and health. - Health-insurance risk refers to the risk of losses arising due to the insured's disability and morbidity being higher than assumed. - Catastrophe risk refers to the risk of losses arising due to natural disasters, epidemics or disasters caused by human activities lead-ing to very large claims payments.
+Non-life insurance risk also includes cyber insurance risk. - Life-assurance risk and health-insurance risk refer to the risk of losses in connection with the insurance of a specific person's life and health. - Catastrophe risk refers to the risk of losses arising due to natural disasters, epidemics or disasters caused by human activities leading to very large claims payments.

 Non-life insurance risk arises in the Länsförsäkringar Sak Group.
-Premium risk is the largest risk in non-life insurance risk, followed by reserve risk.
-Catastrophe risk comprises minor exposure through the use of reinsurance cover.
+Premium risk is the largest risk in non-life insurance risk, followed by reserve risk and cancellation risk.
+Catastrophe risk comprises minor exposure since the low retention of the reinsurance cover limits catastrophe exposure.

-The exposure to life-assurance risks primarily derives from the operations in Länsförsäkringar Fondliv, and to a lesser extent from group life assurance in Länsförsäkringar Gruppliv and annuities in Länsförsäkringar Sak.
+The exposure to life-assurance risks primarily derives from the operations in Länsförsäkringar Fondliv, and to a lesser extent from group and occupational group life insurance in Länsförsäkringar Gruppliv and annuities in Länsförsäkringar Sak.

-Länsförsäkringar Fondliv's product range has two different management forms: fund management that entails that customers decide the investment orientation and risk level themselves; and guarantee management which is traditional management whereby the company is responsible for the investment orientation and a portion of the customer's savings are guaranteed.
+Länsförsäkringar Fondliv's product range has two different management forms: fund management that entails that customers decide the investment orientation and risk level themselves; and quarantee management which is traditional management whereby the company is responsible for the investment orientation and a portion of the customer's savings are guaranteed.
 Unit-linked insurance operations comprise about 96% of total managed assets.

 The dominating life-assurance risk derives from the unit-linked insurance operations and the risk of customers choosing to transfer their insurance capital.
-The ongoing legislative process on the conditions for transfers of insurance policies could result in a higher level of transfers in the unit-linked insurance market and which could thus have a material impact on the capital requirement for this life-assurance risk.
+The new right of transfer rules could result in a higher level of transfer activity in the unit-linked insurance market and have a material impact on the capital requirement for this lifeassurance risk.
 Increased mobility in the labour market could entail an increase in the number of occupational pensions with paid-up policies, where premium payments cease.

-The exposure to health-insurance risk derives from health care insurance and group health and group accident insurance in Länsförsäkringar Sak, and from health and premium exemption, and accident and invalidity benefit insurance in Länsförsäkringar Fondliv.
+The exposure to health-insurance risk derives from health care insurance and group health and group accident insurance in Länsförsäkringar Sak, and from health and premium exemption, and accident and financial disability insurance in Länsförsäkringar Fondliv.